 Creating a Behavior Support Plan

 Many children benefit from a behavior support plan that outlines what triggers the behavior, how adults should respond, and what replacement skills the child is learning.
+A behavior support plan may include:- common triggers for behavior

 - warning signs that the child is becoming upset